Skip to Section

 – Ním Daghlian, author

-This text (and my life) would be far poorer and less interesting without the support, insight, kindness, and unswerving critical eye of my talented partner, Martha Daghlian.
+This text (and my life) would be far poorer and less interesting without the support, insight, kindness, and unswerving critical eye of my talented wife, Martha Daghlian.
 At different stages of its development, Lucy Bellwood, Amber Case and Delphine Bedient each contributed sustained, meticulous and critical attention that shaped the text in crucial ways, for which I am more grateful than I can say.
 Alex Black, Alexandra Dolan-Mescal, Carl Diehl, Claire Heacox, Chris Herdt, Vivian Hua, Mathew Lippincott, Van Pham, Dustin Zemel and my family provided incisive and thoughtful feedback on early drafts.
 The regular quorums I have enjoyed with John James Dudek, Evan Dumas, and Nik Wise provided vital space for these ideas to breathe.
 My Wuji instructor, Jaime Tan, has been a guide and inspiration in the practice of art with generosity, patience, humor, raw skill, and integrity as a teacher and martial artist.

 Contributions, Use, and Sharing